-30 Essential San Francisco Foods and Dining Experiences
+The 31 Most Essential San Francisco Food Experiences

 What makes a restaurant, or a dish, essential?
 Is it the setting, the ingredients, or the vibe you get from the staff?
 More likely than not, it’s some combination of the three, coupled with the hard-to-define qualities that make it feel like this restaurant or dish could only exist here, in this place, at this time.
 San Francisco, with its long, storied food culture and equally colorful, indulgent history has no shortage of these places.
 Some have been around for decades, while others are new, fresh, and just as inextricable from the city’s flavor DNA.

 Here is a motley, patchwork list of 30 restaurants, dishes, and foods in San Francisco that we deem essential, drawn from our own experiences and bolstered with recommendations from other trusted food-minded folks.
 Is this list definitive?
 Of course not.
 Is it delicious?
 You bet.
-Consider it a heartfelt love letter to just some of the best this city has to offer, and a hit list of spots that we find ourselves relishing all the more these days.
+Consider it a heartfelt love letter to just some of the best this city has to offer, and a hit list of spots that we find ourselves returning to over and over again.
+From Mission burritos to seafood feasts and Italian hot spots, here are the dining experiences you can’t miss in SF:

 Julia Child once dined at Tu Lan, or so the story goes according to the excerpt from legendary San Francisco newspaper columnist Herb Caen, which is scratchily reproduced on the front of the restaurant’s menus.
-But this no-frills Vietnamese restaurant doesn’t need a celebrity chef endorsement as far as we’re concerned.
-The food here is outstanding—from the fried fish in ginger sauce to the shatter-crisp fried imperial rolls, bursting with well-spiced pork.
+But this no-frills Vietnamese restaurant doesn’t need a celebrity chef endorsement as far as we’re concerned (and the city agrees: Tu Lan was just added to the San Francisco Legacy Business Registry).
+The food here is outstanding—from the Fried Fish in ginger sauce to the shatter-crisp Fried Imperial Rolls, bursting with well-spiced pork.
 Over-order and turn your leftovers into fried rice the next day.

-How to order: Seating is available on a first-come basis.
-Order delivery here, and takeout here.
+How to book: Seating is available on a first-come basis.
+Order delivery on Postmates, and takeout online.

-A longtime industry favorite thanks to its late hours—in San Francisco, it can be challenging to find a good meal after 10 pm—Nopa feels, to so many, like so much more than a restaurant.
+A longtime industry favorite thanks to its pre-pandemic late hours—in San Francisco, it can be challenging to find a good meal after 10 pm—Nopa feels, to so many, like so much more than a restaurant.
 It’s a community hub, an institution, a place for special occasions, and a place to drop in for a cocktail and a burger at midnight.
 And the food, from the aforementioned burger (salty, rare, perfect) to the tender-brined pork chop or the house-smoked trout atop thick slices of bread or the unctuous bolognese (and don’t even get us started on brunch… that French toast!) is basically perfect.
 Nopa is the kind of restaurant that always seems to be exactly what you want, when you want it.
-And while there’s no bad time of day to dine there, late night dinners have a special kind of magic about them.
-Their takeout game was a bright spot throughout the pandemic, not to mention the introduction of their Morroccan-spiced fried chicken.
-But there’s no comparison to being back in that dining room, with the evening light slanting through the windows, and the sounds of the city coming back to life all around.
-The restaurant plans to reopen their dining room for fully-capacity indoor dining as of July 6.
+And while there’s no bad time of day to dine there, late-night dinners have a special kind of magic about them.
+Their takeout game was a bright spot throughout the pandemic, not to mention the introduction of their Moroccan-Spiced Fried Chicken.
+But there’s no comparison to being back in that dining room, with the evening light slanting through the windows, and the sounds of the city all around.

-How to order: Nopa is open for indoor and outdoor dining.
-Make a reservation here.
+How to book: Nopa is open for indoor and outdoor dining.
+Make a reservation online.

 The Mission burrito is a legend unto itself, a hand-held meal created to test the biggest of appetites.
 The form is deceptive simple—flour tortilla, loaded with rice, beans, meat of choice, salsas, guac, and sour cream if you make it super, wrapped tightly and encased in a sheath of foil—but there is art in every step, from the light griddle of the tortilla, rendering it warm and pliant, to the texture and seasoning of the meat, to the flavor of the beans, to the tenderness of the rice, to the quality of the salsas.
 Everyone has a favorite spot for a Mission burrito, but standouts include La Taqueria (order it dorado for an extra crisp-up on the griddle post-roll), El Farolito, Taqueria Cancun, and El Metate.
 And while you can make a meal (or two) out of it whenever, polishing one off after a night at the bars is its own kind of San Francisco initiation (get a second one to throw in the fridge when you get home for tomorrow’s hangover).